mahan/nodejs-mdp02/README.md

 ## Client

 Client is the request originator.
-Clients can perform a request at a time.
+Clients can execute a request at a time, requests sent are queued into Client internal buffer for sequential execution.
 On send method a stream is returned.

 ```javascript